The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Flora of forests

-By what signs did you know?
+By what signs did you recognize it?

 III.
-Working on a new theme
+Working on a new topic

 Wander and think here.